lucianoayres/nlp-sentinel/README.md

 This project was developed as part of a **post-graduate** Deep Learning course at CIn - UFPE, under the supervision of Professor Luciano Barbosa.

-**NPL-Sentinel** serves as a foundation for exploring and applying NLP techniques to a product-related sentiment analysis scenario.
+**NLP-Sentinel** serves as a foundation for exploring and applying NLP techniques to a product-related sentiment analysis scenario.
 While high accuracy was not the main goal, these experiments provide a valuable learning experience and can be extended to other domains, languages, and more complex sentiment tasks.